What is a Foundation School?

 We have an overarching EoE academic education programme, with established programmes in EBH attached to University of Herts and ARU and a new programme in EAFS attached to UEA.
 There are 22 posts in total.

 For further indicative information on post descriptions click here.
-For information on individual programmes please contact the related Trust.
+For detailed or specific information on individual programmes please contact the related Trust.

 Foundation Year 1 (F1)

 Cambridge graduates whose studentship agreement requires them to return to their home country following graduation may apply to undertake F1 outside the UK.
 No other circumstances will be approved for F1 training outside the UK.
 For further information please contact Sue Eason, PA to the Clinical Dean at the University of Cambridge School of Clinical Medicine.
 Following that discussion, they will need to discuss this with the foundation school if they wish to apply for recognition for foundation training.
 This is a complicated process.

 The East of England Foundation Schools do not offer the opportunity to undertake F2 training outside the UK.